garrettmflynn/webnwb/README.md

 - 📦 Create NWB files from scratch.
 - ⚒️ Use helper functions like `addAcquisition`, `getAcquisition`, and `createAcquisition` to quickly write data to new and existing NWB files.

-> **Note:** While the read access API is stable, the write access API is still in development and not well-documented.
+> **Note:** While the read access is stable, write access still experimental and not well-documented.
+Future version of WebNWB will use the same syntax—but will likely re-implement many of the underlying write functions.
 Please see the [Contributing](#contributing) section for more information.

 ## Getting Started
 ### File Creation Mode